Skip to content

 pipx uninstall bline

-# Just delete the BLine folder you created
+# pip: just delete the venv / folder you created

-1. Open VS Code with your FRC project
+1. Open VS Code with your FRC robot project.

 https://raw.githubusercontent.com/edanliahovetsky/BLine-Lib/main/BLine-Lib.json